 The Town of Auburn maintains four individual governmental funds.
 The operations of each fund are accounted for separately and are comprised of assets, liabilities, fund equity, revenues and expenditures.
 The various funds are reported by major fund, with the non-major funds being aggregated into a single column.
 Combining statements are presented later on in the report as supplementary information to show the aggregate of these funds.
-The basic governmental fund financial statements can be found on page 3-6 of this report.
+The basic governmental fund financial statements can be found on page 3-8 of this report.

 An annual appropriated budget is adopted each year for the general fund.
-The budget to actual statement of revenues, expenditures and changes in fund balance for the general fund is included as required supplementary information on page 31.
+The budget to actual statement of revenues, expenditures and changes in fund balance for the general fund is included as required supplementary information on page 29.

 Fiduciary Funds: Fiduciary funds are used to account for resources held or established under an agreement for the benefit of outside parties.
-In 2019, fiduciary funds are reflected in the government-wide financial statements by the implementation of GASB No 84.
-The basic fiduciary fund financial statement can be found on page 7 of this report.
+The basic fiduciary fund financial statement can be found on pages 7-8 of this report.